About Working Out Loud

 I help organizations create more collaborative cultures – and help individuals access a better career and life – by spreading the practice of Working Out Loud.
 That includes events and workshops to launch WOL in your company; integrating WOL into your on-boarding, talent development, and innovation programs; and helping you scale your own WOL movement across divisions and locations.
 Here are some of the companies where WOL is spreading.

-I spent three decades working in big companies, and saw how the majority of people were disengaged if not downright miserable.
+I spent three decades working in big companies, and saw how the majority of people were disengaged if not downright unhappy.
 Although we talked about collaboration and culture, we were aggressively competing with each other.
 It was dehumanizing - a tragic waste of human and corporate potential - and I knew there had to be a better way.

 So I worked on that way, and ultimately developed Working Out Loud, a practice that helps people be more effective, access more opportunities, and feel happier at work.
-Over several years, a small movement formed, based on a self-published book, a TEDx talk, and a peer support method that’s spread to over 40 countries and companies like Bosch, Daimler, and Siemens.
+Over several years, a small movement formed, based on a self-published book, a TEDx talk, and a peer support method that’s spread to over 40 countries and companies like Bosch, Daimler, BMW, and Siemens.
 And it feels like just the beginning.